NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

   alt: "Honeypot In The Cloud"
 ---
 {{< figure src="/images/worldmapview.png" alt="Mapview" width="120%" >}}
-It is suprising how much traffic can hit a honeypot in just 1 hour..
+It is surprising how much traffic can hit a honeypot in just 1 hour..

 I initially tried to run the honeypot on a Raspberry Pi, using port forwarding to expose the SSH honeypot on my router, but this proved difficult as the router would perform NAT on the source IPs, rendering IP geolocation and fraud analysis useless.
-Because AWS lightsail doesnt use NAT for incoming requests, I figured it was more practical for this project.
+Because AWS lightsail doesn't use NAT for incoming requests, I figured it was more practical for this project.

 **Cost breakdown:**